 Disney recommends arriving 5 minutes prior to your seating time.
 Depending upon crowd conditions, you may wish to arrive 15-20 minutes or more before your reservation if you want to be seated around your reservation time.
 If you want a particular seating area such as a window seat, you may wish to arrive even earlier.
 Keep in mind that they’ll try to accommodate your request; however, it’s not guaranteed.

 When you arrive at the restaurant, check in with the host/hostess.
 If they can seat you immediately, they will.
 Of course, those ahead of you with reservations will be seated first.
 If there’s no seating available when you check in, you’ll be asked to wait for the next available table.
 There’s usually some kind of waiting area with chairs, but they vary in size and number of seats.
 Some of these areas serve drinks and appetizers, but many don’t.

-Do Infants and Toddlers need to be counted when making a reservation?
+Do children under 3 years old need to be counted when making an advance dining reservation?

 Do you have more tips or thoughts on this topic?

 Please feel free to post them in a comment below.
 We’d love your input.